Lachin-Khankendi road: ICRC vehicles pass freely through protest area | News.az

 Lachin-Khankendi road: ICRC vehicles pass freely through protest area

-The peaceful protesters on Wednesday ensured the free passage of eight passenger cars and five trucks of the ICRC through the protest area.
-The vehicles were moving from Khankendi towards Lachin.
+The peaceful protesters on Wednesday ensured the free passage of 8 passenger cars and 4 trucks of the ICRC through the protest area.
+The ICRC vehicles carrying Armenian residents living in Azerbaijan’s Karabakh region were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.